artifex-01/Data-Science-Lab-Work/Fun_Project/README.md

-# Fun Project: Rock-Paper-Scissors Game
+# Fun Project: Rock-Paper-Scissors Game (GUI Version)

 ## Description
-This project is a simple Rock-Paper-Scissors game where the user plays against the computer.
-The computer randomly selects a choice, and the winner is determined based on standard game rules.
+This project is a graphical version of the classic Rock-Paper-Scissors game built using Python and Tkinter.
+The user can interact with the game through buttons, and the computer makes random choices.
+The result is displayed instantly on the screen.

 ## Features
-- User vs Computer gameplay
+- Graphical User Interface (GUI)
+- Interactive buttons (Rock, Paper, Scissors)
-- Random choice generation
+- Random computer choice
-- Input validation
+- Instant result display (Win/Lose/Tie)
+- Colorful design with emojis
-- Option to exit the game
+- Exit button to close the application

+## Technologies Used
+- Python
+- Tkinter (for GUI)
+- Random module

 ## Steps Performed
-1. Took user input (rock, paper, or scissors)
+1. Created a GUI window using Tkinter
+2. Added buttons for user input (Rock, Paper, Scissors)
-2. Generated a random choice for the computer
+3. Generated random choices for the computer
-3. Compared both choices
+4. Applied conditional logic to determine the winner
-4. Displayed the result (win/lose/tie)
+5. Displayed results dynamically on the screen
-5. Repeated the game using a loop
+6. Styled the interface using colors and fonts

+## How to Run
+1. Save the file as:
+   rock_paper_scissors_gui.py
+2. Open terminal or command prompt
+3. Run the command:
+   python rock_paper_scissors_gui.py

-## Tools Used
+## Output
-- Python
+- A GUI window opens
+- User clicks a button (Rock, Paper, or Scissors)
-- random module
+- The computer makes a random choice
+- Result is displayed instantly

 ## Conclusion
-This project helped in understanding conditional statements, loops, and randomization in Python.
+This project helped in understanding GUI development using Tkinter along with applying Python concepts like conditional statements, functions, and randomization.

 ## Author
-Arshad Khan
+Arshad khan